theodo/signature/Readme.md

 Just git clone the repo :)

+# Updating a signature
+Make your modifications in the `.html` file, then use `./minimizeSignatures.sh` script to generate the `.min.html` file.

+You can change the path in `config.js` to make testing easier.

 # Testing and deploying

 It is crucial that the signature html be minimized to avoid unwanted white spaces (font-size: 0 does not work).